-The NWO/AP/SvP's must preventively adapt the capacity of the LI delivery function (DF3) in order to cope with the evolution of intercepted traffic.
+The NWO/AP/SvP's shall preventively adapt the capacity of the LI delivery function (DF3) in order to cope with the evolution of intercepted traffic.
 For this purpose, the NWO/AP/ SvP's operators shall communicate their DF3 systems bandwidth capacity to the LEA and the LEA shall measure the actual Hi3 interfaces usage per DF3 system by period of 5 minutes.
-If the value of the 95th percentile over 1 calendar month measurements exceeds 60% of DF3 system maximum capacity, the LEA shall notify the NWOs/APs/SvP's.
+If the value of the 95th percentile over 1 calendar month measurements exceeds 60% of DF3 system maximum capacity, the LEA shall notify the NWOs/APs/SvPs.
 After receiving such notification, the NWOs/APs/SvPs shall initiate the actions required to extend the capacity of their system within 30 days.

+Size and Duration of CC-Sessions:

+If technically feasible and supported by the LI system of the NWO/AP/SvP, CC-Sessions should be closed and reopened without packet loss after 6h or a size of 4GByte per session, whatever occurs first.
+This method shall not apply to VoIP-sessions.

+Continue-IRI:

+Apart from the definitions in ETSI TS 102 232-1 [5] and if technically feasible, Continue IRIs including updated Location Information should be sent at least every 15 minutes.

+MTU-Size:

+The MTU-Size will be mutually agreed between NWOs/APs/SvPs and shall not exceed 1.500 Byte.
+Jumbo Frames shall not be used.

+The NWO/AP/SvP should ensure that the handover takes place from network elements located in the territory of the state of Luxembourg.

 The options that can be chosen in each country and amendments to ETSI TS 102 232-1 [5] are listed in this chapter.

 Re ETSI TS 102 232-1 [5], General section